un-ts/changesets-gitlab/README.md

     INPUT_PUBLISH: yarn release
 ```

-By default the GitHub Action creates a `.npmrc` file with the following content:
+By default the GitLab CI cli creates a `.npmrc` file with the following content:

 ```sh
 //registry.npmjs.org/:_authToken=${process.env.NPM_TOKEN}
 ```

-However, if a `.npmrc` file is found, the GitHub Action does not recreate the file.
+However, if a `.npmrc` file is found, the GitLab CI cli does not recreate the file.
 This is useful if you need to configure the `.npmrc` file on your own.
-For example, you can add a step before running the Changesets GitHub Action:
+For example, you can add a step before running the Changesets GitLab CI cli:

 ```yml
 script: |